vismagroup/visma-oss-contribution-model/contributing-to-open-source.md

     git config user.email xzyzzy@example.com

 SourceTree and other graphical interfaces also let you change this.
+If you find that you have a lot of OSS repositories and don't want to set this for each one of them, [it's possible to set up a `.gitconfig` that sets the commit email based on folder structure](https://phili.pe/posts/configuring-git-for-work/).

 If you forget to do this and create some commits, you can [change the author information on them afterwards with an interactive rebase](https://stackoverflow.com/questions/3042437/how-to-change-the-commit-author-for-one-specific-commit#3042512).